 The system supports games with autoplungers or manual plungers.
 Auto launch support requires that the machine defines three things: the launch button switch, the launch solenoid, and a shooter switch.

-simply kicks a ball out of the trough.
+The base API serve_ball simply kicks a ball out of the trough.

 It also resets the valid playfield flag and refreshes background effects.